dvasilev86/fake-api-test-robot/README.md

 # Installation

+After you checkout the repository, you'd need to take a few steps before you can execute it.
 ## Windows
 1. install python as per site instructions https://www.python.org/downloads/ - i chose the latest stable which ATM is 3.13
 2. create virtual environment in the project root: `python -m venv .env` - i chose `.env` as directory name, but you can choose differently. make sure your choice is ignored by `.gitignore` so as to not commit it by accident